onShowcase/EducationPolicies/socialmedia.md

 We foster the mentality that everything should be open, transparent and public.
 Despite many social networks having the option to become 'private' channels, we’re fully aware that nothing online is truly private and we strive to educate our children on this viewpoint.

 Our school channels are all public channels.
-We don’t believe in “closed” or “private” groups, as this fosters the mentality of it being okay to have private conversations online, which goes against what we teach our children with regard to online safety and talking to strangers.
+We don’t believe in closed or private groups, as this fosters the mentality of it being okay to have private conversations online, which goes against what we teach our children with regard to online safety and talking to strangers.

 ## Our Aims
-We three core aims for using social media within the school and every action we take should be to support one or more of these aims.
+We have three core aims for using social media within school and every action we take should be to support one or more of these aims.
 They are:
 * To increase engagement between the school and parents/carers.
 * To lead from the front and educate our children on best practice when using social media.